Is it a cold, the flu or COVID-19?

 - Cold and flu symptoms could also be COVID-19.
 Follow public health guidelines to prevent your child from getting or spreading these viruses.

-- Have your child vaccinated for all recommended illnesses including the seasonal influenza vaccine (“the flu shot”).
-The flu vaccine is safe for any child over 6 months of age and it is suggested your child gets it each year.
+- Have your child vaccinated for all recommended illnesses including the seasonal influenza vaccine (“the flu shot”) and thee COVID-19 vaccine.
+The flu vaccine is safe for any child over 6 months of age and it is suggested your child gets it every year.

 - It is also important for parents, family members and caregivers of your child to get vaccinated for the flu so that they do not spread the flu.